ghoomfrog/silili/examples.md

 *anun ja mumu in mumu.* — Speaking of them, mouth on mouth. — They kissed.

-*sisi kumu nu amu in tala ju anta!!* — Sexy with no partner in place of you!! — There are hot singles in your area!!
+*sisi kumu nu amu in nija ju anta!!* — Sexy with no partner in near of you!! — There are hot singles in your area!!

 ## Computers